-The library building in downtown Paris is an original Carnegie Library that opened in November 1904; it has welcomed patrons almost continuously since that time.
-Although some renovations have been made along the way, the classical proportions and features of the original building are still very much in evidence.
+The right side of the library building in downtown Paris is an original Carnegie Library that opened in November 1904; it has welcomed patrons almost continuously since that time.
+Although some renovations to this part of the building have been made along the way, the classical proportions and features of the original building are still very much in evidence.
 This free public library continues to make a profound cultural impact on an immeasurable number of children and adults throughout the community.

 At the turn of the 19th century, several local clubs with a strong literary and self-education focus found their personal libraries inadequate for the studies they undertook, and so the dream of a public library was born.